 browser/device, you can watch it on YouTube by clicking

 Getting there: In Logan, turn east on US-89 towards

 Logan Canyon (about 2 miles).
 After you enter the canyon, drive 10 miles.

 Watch for the Woods Camp Campground on your left.
-Go straight up the
+Cross the creek and go straight up the

 gravel road to the parking area 0.1 miles later.